-Are you looking for some of the most inspiring English words with deep meanings?
+Are you looking for some of the most inspiring English words with deep meaning?

-Now here’s a list of words with profound meanings:
+Here’s a list of 100 English words with deep meanings:

 Bibliopole – a dealer in books, especially rare or decorative ones.